 COCONUT CHUTNEY (UMMA'S FAMOUS CHUTNEY)

-This is my mother's famous coconut chutney.
-We called her Umma, which is the popular word for mother among the Muslims of Malabar.
-I am still trying to recreate this chutney to her level of perfection and taste.
-Her version was ground the traditional way with an ammi kutti, that looked like the one in this picture, and was housed in an outdoor kitchen, a short distance from our home.
+This is my Umma's famous coconut chutney.
+Mine isn't as nice as hers.
+Her version was ground using a traditional ammi kutti, that looked like the one in this picture, and was housed in an outdoor kitchen.

-I blame the coconut I get here in Toronto, the blender I use and a million other things for not getting it right.
-However, the fact is that my mother's food was perfection itself.
-It was delicious every single time and tasted exactly like it had the last time she made it.
+I blame the coconut I get in Toronto, the blender I use, the tartness of my vinegar and my mood on the day I make it.
+The fact is that my mother's food was perfection itself.
+It was delicious every single time.
 It always looked appetising and attractive.
-That consistency is the hallmark of a great cook.
+This consistency is the hallmark of a great cook.
 Umma had a broad repertoire.
-Her food was beautiful to look at, and many ladies learnt many dishes from her skilled hands.
+Her food was beautiful to look at, and she shared her recipes with many women.

 Ingredients

-Coconut - 1 cup fresh grated coconut (can buy frozen from an Indian store)
+Coconut - 200 grams (get frozen grated coconut from an Indian store)

 Garlic - 3 pods